The ‘Body Positive’ Award

 ✔️Schools could encourage parents to be mindful of screen time limits and social media use in young people and provide information on Cybersafe Ireland guidelines: download pdf here.

 ✔️Schools could encourage students to design posters to promote media literacy.
 Poster projects with images highlighting media techniques may be an effective way to encourage students to consider the difference between media and real life.
-Themes might inclu
+Themes might include

 ✔️School debates on the pros and cons of social media may also be an interesting way for students to reconsider the impact it can have on their mental health.
 Themes may include: